nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-11.png
     :scale: 75 %

 If the Updater app fails, then you must update manually.
-(TODO: link to relevant docs)
+(See :doc:`upgrade`.)

 Can't Login Without Updating
 ----------------------------